UPDATE: Submissions are currently OPEN! We will be accepting submissions via email for a short time, for Issue #7, which will be out in late August.

 - Jean-Luc Godard

-The Salon is currently seeking new writing for its seventh issue, due in early summer 2013.
+The Salon is currently seeking new writing for its seventh issue, due in late summer 2014.
 Primarily we print Vermont authors; that is, authors living and working in Vermont or nearby.
-However, we are also interested in writing from authors with a connection to Vermont - writers that studied here, for example.
+However, we are also interested in writing from authors with a strong connection to Vermont.
 The writing itself does not have to be about Vermont or set in Vermont.

 The vast majority of the submissions we receive are free-verse poems, but we are interested in publishing more essays, political commentary, reviews of new books by Vermont authors, letters responding to work in The Salon, interviews with local artists, plays, translations, metered and rhyming poems, and fiction.